Atamos/gmcrawler/README.md

+There are two crawler in this scrapy project.
+The first one is gm crawler for massive data import.
+The second one is tinygm crawler for speed import.

-execute crawler:
+execute main crawler:
-$ scrapy crawl gm -o test18.csv -t csv
+$ scrapy crawl gm -o test.csv -t csv

+execute tiny crawler:
+$ scrapy crawl tinygm -o tiny_test.csv -t csv

-The crawler accept some parameters for size and paging.
+Both crawlers accepts some parameters for size and paging.
 This parameters are:

 dim1 = first size